talvbansal/talvbansal.me/source/_posts/easy-push-to-deploy-for-laravel-with-gitlab-ci.md

 ### Getting started

-This guide will assume you have a git repo on gitlab and are making commits along the way.

-After creating a new project and changing to its directory on your local machine, the first thing we need to do is install deployer and the initialise it.
+After creating a new project and changing to its directory on your local machine, the first thing we need to do is add laravel deployer to our project and the initialise it.
 ```bash
 composer require lorisleiva/laravel-deployer
 php artisan deploy:init